minhajuddin/blog.minhajuddin.com/source/_posts/script-your-tmux-to-maximize-awesome.md

 I have similar workspace setter uppers for my communication (mutt, rainbowstream, irssi) and other projects.

+I just ran the command `history | grep  '2016-02-17' | wc` and it gave me `591 3066 23269`
+That is 591 commands in 3066 words and 23269 characters and that's just the terminal.
+Do yourself a favor and use tmux.

 I have also created a short screencast for it, check it out.

 {% youtube na_FMtOinVw %}